 Welcome to the Society of American Florists!

 SAF is the only national trade association that represents all segments of the U.S. floral industry.
-Our 7,000 members are the industry’s top retailers, growers, wholesalers, importers, manufacturers, suppliers, educators, students and allied organizations.
+Our more than 2,500 members are the industry’s top retailers, growers, wholesalers, importers, manufacturers, suppliers, educators, students and allied organizations.
 SAF is the face and voice of a strong, unified floral industry in Washington, D.C.